Aidan Laprete

-Aidan James Laprete Powell (born September 6, 2001) is an American singer, songwriter, actor, and record producer.
+Aidan James Laprete Powell (born September 6, 2001) is an American actor, singer, songwriter, and record producer.
 As an actor, he is known for his role as Henry Tanaka in The Wilds.

 Early life

 Laprete was born on September 6, 2001, in Honolulu, Hawaii.

 Laprete first started acting in commercials as a child.
 Laprete started playing the ukulele at age four, and started to sing at age eight.
 He started performing at age six in children's groups at local ukulele festivals.

 Career

 At age eight, Laprete performed the song "Hey Soul Sister" by Train at the 2010 Ukulele Festival.
 On July 19, 2010, a video of this performance was uploaded by "elrollo79" onto YouTube.
 The video quickly went viral and has received over twenty million views.
 The video got the attention of a number of popular artists, among them Jack Johnson and Mick Fleetwood as well as Train's Pat Monahan who is reported to have called it his favorite cover version of the song.
-Laprete can be seen in Train's music video for their song Mermaid, which was filmed in Honolulu.
-The video premiered on February 27, 2013.

 In 2014, Laprete started releasing music under the artist name Aidan James.
 He went on a solo tour independently to the east and west coast promoting the music.
 In Washington, D.C., he performed on the steps of the Capitol Hill and did a private performance at the Google Headquarters.
 In 2015, Laprete was featured in HBO's documentary series, Saving My Tomorrow.
 He was handpicked to write a song for the show, which released on April 22, 2015.
 He joined the lineup for Train's 2016 Sail Across the Sun cruise, along with Phillip Phillips, Michael Franti, Andy Grammer, and Shaggy.
 Laprete's music videos were featured at Good Morning America's Summer Concert Series in Central Park, and an interview with ABC News was released on July 22, 2016.
 He currently releases and produces music under the name Laprete.

-As an actor, Laprete has appeared in a variety of TV shows and films including Chad, Everything's Gonna Be Okay, Alexa and Katie, and Under the Blood Red Sun.
+As an actor, Laprete has appeared in a variety of TV shows and films including The Pitt, The Paper, Chad, Everything's Gonna Be Okay, Alexa and Katie, Swiped and Under the Blood Red Sun.

 In 2022, Laprete played the role of Henry Tanaka in the second season of the Amazon Prime Video series, The Wilds.
-Entertainment Weekly praised his performance, calling Laprete a "standout" amongst the ensemble cast.
+Kristen Baldwin of Entertainment Weekly praised his performance, calling Laprete a "standout" amongst the ensemble cast.

+In 2025, Laprete was cast as Yoshi in the Bobby Farrelly comedy film Driver's Ed.
+The film premiered at the Toronto International Film Festival.
+Michael Rechtshaffen of The Hollywood Reporter praised his performance, saying Laprete "handily steals every scene with his pitch-perfect deadpan line-readings", making “a lasting, tragicomic impression”.
+Rachel Labonte of Screen Rant said “Yoshi is easily the standout; Laprete’s oblivious line deliveries earned some of the biggest laughs”.

+Laprete appeared as blogger 'So Wesley' Holzwanger in the Peacock mockumentary series The Paper, a spinoff of the mockumentary series The Office.
+Entertainment Weekly called his performance the “perfect Gen Z stare”.
+He also appeared as Max Wilcox in the HBO Max medical drama The Pitt.